loosolab/SC-Framework/README.md

 4. Access the notebooks in the directory and run them perform your analysis (general notebooks should be run last).

 ## Folder structure
-While going through the analysis notebooks, a folder structure is created to store all the results and intermediate step files (figures, .h5ad files, tables etc.).
+While going through the analysis notebooks, a folder structure is created to store all the results and intermediate files (figures, `.h5ad` files, tables etc.).
 The default structure is created in the `*_analysis` directory that contains the notebooks.
-It is independent of datatype.
+It is independent of data type.

 ```
 └── *_analysis